oldman-gg/RekordboxCollection-To-SpotifyPlaylist/README.md

 - Python 3.x installed on your system.
 - The necessary dependencies: `pandas`, `spotipy`, `fuzzywuzzy`.
+- Rekordbox collection .csv file

+To create the Rekordbox file, add the songs you want to a given Rekordbox playlist, Playlist > Export playlist to a file > Export playlist to a file (*.txt)

 ### Installation
 1. Clone the repository: